6 Ways to Start Putting Money Away for Savings

 Alternately, a friend puts extra money on gift cards for a certain store where she finds herself spending emergency money so that she always has that.
 Plus, gift card purchases at Kroger earns her 4x the fuel points towards gasoline!
 Just be sure to check whether that money expires!

-4. Christmas Club Accounts
+4. Christmas Club Accounts for Other Savings

 Many banks have Christmas accounts, and they don’t have to be used for Christmas.
 No one is going to follow you around and make sure that you only buy Christmas presents. 😉